Get

 Temperament & Intelligence of the Lurcher

-For this reason, they make very good candidates for extensive types of training, permitting it’s an area where they are strong.
-Even though they are masters at skill sets, they make incredible pets as they have very laid-back and affectionate personalities.
+For this reason, they make good candidates for extensive types of training, permitting that it’s an area in which they are strong.
+Even though they are masters at skill sets, they make incredible pets, as they have very laid-back and affectionate personalities.

-They tend to be very good-natured and lackadaisical in the home, but very attentive and intentional in the field.
-Many people navigate towards this type of dog because, like their Greyhound parent, they can be very active outside of the home.
-But a Lurcher is amazing when it comes to having a wonderful companion who will chill by your side.
+They tend to be good-natured and lackadaisical in the home but attentive and intentional in the field.
+Many people gravitate toward this type of dog because like their Greyhound ancestor, they can be active outside of the home.
+But a Lurcher is amazing when it comes to having a wonderful companion that will chill by your side.

 Are These Dogs Good for Families? 👪